Rambanapasi/Much-Ado-Dividends/Thesis/README.md

 # Analysis

-Dividend portfolios either HY or DGPS have overtime given some level of positive return, as measured by the cumulative return.
+Dividend portfolios either HY or DGPS have overtime give some level of positive return, as measured by the cumulative return.
 However, HY indexes give above average excess return for the sample period.
 Overtime however, most portfolios have choppy excess cumulative returns.
 There is